 Networking sites are useful tools for accounting professionals, so spruce up your online profiles.
 In order to maximize the potential of social media and other online resources, work hard to maintain a positive image and build your network.

 But don’t keep it all online.
 Spend time talking in person with experienced accounting professionals, from your team members to your supervisors and others inside and outside your organization.
-Attend networking events and make an effort to establish connections.
+Even if you're a non-networker, attend networking events and make an effort to establish connections.
 Soak up information, and be willing to ask for suggestions about starting out in the industry and moving up the career ladder.